PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 identity in the guard.
 The module has no whole-graph map construction or direct operator-list mutation.

+Terminal unary/Mean layout propagation is mechanically owned by `passes/terminal_mean_layout.py`.
+It recognizes a canonical NHWC→NCHW adapter, a linear layout-agnostic unary chain, a rank-four constant-axis Mean, and a constant-shape terminal Reshape.
+It preserves shared leading adapters, rejects unary fan-out, accepts shape-proven rank preservation when keepDims metadata is missing, and defers inverse-Transpose tails to the dedicated paired-adapter rewrite.
+The complete 259-line matcher is AST-identical to checkpoint `8bce913`; the lowerer retains a compatibility wrapper and all six production positions pending indexed runner migration.

 Synthetic input-boundary transpose elision lives in `passes/boundary_input_layout.py`.
 It only removes the adapter when public and internal tensor metadata agree and no axis-sensitive gather/slice consumer